-This random matches still can be eliminated with methods described in this article by applying other restrictive conditions, including using our criteria for disease causes.
+This random matches still can be eliminated with methods described

 Criteria for choosing intersections of physiological parameters

 As we could see there is a very small chance of random intersection of physiological parameters belonging to 2 different factors and also, there are cases when more parameters found then determined by Disease Causation criteria.
 In order to select those parameters which are really causing a disease we need to use these criteria below.